gitenter/gitenter/capsid/doc/rest-notes.md

 	+ Enforce separation between services
 	+ Avoid the perils to tight coupling
 + Golden rule: make change of a service and deploy it by itself without changing anything else.
++ May understand microservice as a specific approach of SOA
+	+ Same pattern for the following: microservice=>SOA / XP=>SOA / scrum=>Agile
 + Pros:
 	+ Mostly benefits around interdependency
 	+ (Share with any distributed system)